operasoftware/wireguard-apple/README.md

    https://git.zx2c4.com/wireguard-apple
    ```

-2. `WireGuardKit` links against `wireguard-go-bridge` library, but it cannot build it automatically
-   due to Swift package manager limitations.
-So it needs a little help from a developer.
-   Please follow the instructions below to create a build target(s) for `wireguard-go-bridge`.

-   - In Xcode, click File -> New -> Target.
-Switch to "Other" tab and choose "External Build
-     System".
-   - Type in `WireGuardGoBridge<PLATFORM>` under the "Product name", replacing the `<PLATFORM>`
-     placeholder with the name of the platform.
-For example, when targeting macOS use `macOS`, or
-     when targeting iOS use `iOS`.
-     Make sure the build tool is set to: `/usr/bin/make` (default).
-   - In the appeared "Info" tab of a newly created target, type in the "Directory" path under
-     the "External Build Tool Configuration":

-     ```
-     ${BUILD_DIR%Build/*}SourcePackages/checkouts/wireguard-apple/Sources/WireGuardKitGo
-     ```

-   - Switch to "Build Settings" and find `SDKROOT`.
-     Type in `macosx` if you target macOS, or type in `iphoneos` if you target iOS.

-3. Go to Xcode project settings and locate your network extension target and switch to
-   "Build Phases" tab.

-   - Locate "Dependencies" section and hit "+" to add `WireGuardGoBridge<PLATFORM>` replacing
-     the `<PLATFORM>` placeholder with the name of platform matching the network extension
-     deployment target (i.e macOS or iOS).

-   - Locate the "Link with binary libraries" section and hit "+" to add `WireGuardKit`.

 4. In Xcode project settings, locate your main bundle app and switch to "Build Phases" tab.
    Locate the "Link with binary libraries" section and hit "+" to add `WireGuardKit`.

 5. iOS only: Locate Bitcode settings under your application target, Build settings -> Enable Bitcode,
    change the corresponding value to "No".

-Note that if you ship your app for both iOS and macOS, make sure to repeat the steps 2-4 twice,
-once per platform.

 ## MIT License